Chivalry & Sorcery Sourcebook

 Chivalry & Sorcery Sourcebook is a 1978 role-playing game supplement for Chivalry & Sorcery by Edward E. Simbalist and Wilf K. Backhaus, published by Fantasy Games Unlimited.

 Contents

-Chivalry & Sorcery Sourcebook introduces new characters classes and presents treatises on medieval hunting, economics, trade, military mobilization, medicine, and theories of magic.
+Chivalry & Sorcery Sourcebook is a supplement that presents new characters classes and includes essays about medieval times on topics such as hunting, economics, trade, military mobilization, and medicine, and as well as theories of magic.

 Reception

 Ronald Pehr reviewed Chivalry & Sorcery Sourcebook in The Space Gamer No. 44.
 Pehr commented that "If you don't play C&S, don't want to, and are uninterested in the background of fantasy adventures, you won't like Sourcebook.
 But, if you've played C&S, or might, or just want to see how to build a dream world (and furnish it, and move in first of the month), risk the sawbuck.
 Buy this book."